numberscope/frontscope/doc/making-a-visualizer.md

 If running `npm run dev`, visualizers in `src/visualizers` will be available.
 As discussed [earlier](#develop-your-visualizer-on-the-workbench), visualizers that aren't ready for Numberscope users should go in `src/visualizers-workbench`.
-You can load them to see how they work by running with `npm run dev:workbench`.
+You can load them (and the P5Template visualizer discussed in this guide) to see how they work by running with `npm run dev:workbench`.